 - Maintain personal cleanliness by bathing regularly; - Oral hygiene (brushing of teeth) required; - Use deodorant / anti-perspirant/ soap to minimize body odors; - No heavily scented perfumes, colognes, and lotions.
-These can cause allergic reactions, migraines, and respiratory difficulty for some employees; - Clean and trimmed fingernails; - Wash hands after eating or using the restrooms; - EMS Students must be clean-shaven (a neatly trimmed mustache is allowed); - Neat and well-groomed hair, sideburns, mustaches and beards are allowed on non-EMS students colors e.g., pink, green, etc. that would be deemed unprofessional); and - Moderate make-up.
+These can cause allergic reactions, migraines, and respiratory difficulty for some employees; - Clean and trimmed fingernails; - Wash hands after eating or using the restrooms; - No unnatural hair colors e.g., pink, green, etc. that would be deemed unprofessional; and - Moderate make-up.